ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ---

 Now that you have created your package, presenting it to the world is a crucial step to gain visibility and attract users.
-In this blog post we suggest a series of activities and tools to let the people that your package can help, know that it is available.
+In this blog post we suggest a series of activities and tools for advertising your package to those who may be interested in using it.

 ## Publish